asibic/glassalpha/packages/NEXT_STEPS.md

-# Glass Alpha - Next Steps Quick Reference
+# GlassAlpha - Next Steps Quick Reference

 ## 🚀 Quick Start for New Conversation